Luwuinnz/CECS327_A8_End2EndSys/README.md

 Group #3 Tiffany Lin & Chris Garibay
 ___
-1. Download the client_lab8.py and server_lab8.py Python files.
+1. Download the client8.py and server8.py Python files.

 2. Run the server Python file first.
 You should be prompted to input a valid IP address and a port number.

 #### For local run of this program, use your private IP and an arbitrary port number for the Server Program.
 * Private IP: 10.39.57.168
 * Port: 12345

-#### For public run of this program, use the public IP and port number provided to connect via our server-client connection.
-* Private IP: #
-* Port: #

 ```
 #Prompts user to input a IP address and port number: